 Well, I finally met Rob Bell last night and had an intense conversation with him.
 Kind of.
 Like indirectly.

 He was in Seattle for the Seeds of Compassion event with the Dalai Lama.
 I have no problem with that at all.
 I would have loved to have been invited to participate but no one called my agent.
-Read the rest of this entry »
+Continue reading “my quasi-conversation with rob bell…about women”

 During the first year of Quest, I was without salary and had tried so hard to obtain a job – any job – but I realized the painful truth that pastors [outside their jobs in churches] are useless in society.
 I discovered that my Masters of Divinity degree…well…wasn’t really all that divine.
 It was actually pretty useless.
 After several months of looking for work, I finally landed a job as a janitor at a Barnes & Noble store in Lynnwood, Washington.